nahmedraja/GASAL2/README.md

 }gasal_gpu_storage_v;
 ```

 `n = n_streams` and `a` pointer to the array.
-Each a To destroy the vector the following function is used.
+An element of the array holds the required data structure of a stream.
+To destroy the vector the following function is used.

 ```
 void gasal_destroy_gpu_storage_v(gasal_gpu_storage_v *gpu_storage_vec);